Adelophthalmoidea: Description

-The size of the adelophthalmid eurypterids ranged from 4 centimetres (1.6 inch) to 32 cm (12.6 in), the smallest species being Nanahughmilleria clarkei and the largest one being Adelophthalmus khakassicus.
-The adelophthalmids were relatively small compared to their relatives, such as the gigantic pterygotid Jaekelopterus rhenaniae, which easily exceeded 2 metres (6.5 feet), and was the largest arthropod ever discovered.
+The size of the adelophthalmoid eurypterids ranged from 4 centimetres (1.6 inch) to 32 cm (12.6 in), the smallest species being Nanahughmilleria clarkei and the largest one being Adelophthalmus khakassicus.
+The adelophthalmoids were relatively small compared to their relatives, such as the gigantic pterygotid Jaekelopterus rhenaniae, which easily exceeded 2 metres (6.5 feet), and was the largest arthropod ever discovered.

-The adelophthalmids were small swimming eurypterids with a parabolic (approximately U-shaped) carapace (the dorsal plate of the head, Unionopterus possibly representing an exception) and with intramarginal (occurring within the margin) eyes.
+The adelophthalmoids were small swimming eurypterids with a parabolic (approximately U-shaped) carapace (the dorsal plate of the head, Unionopterus possibly representing an exception) and with intramarginal (occurring within the margin) eyes.
 The swimming leg (sixth limb) was of Adelophthalmus-type, that is, with a seventh podomere (segments of the limbs) long and an eighth podomere coarsely serrated.
 The body had a midsection second order differentiation present (that is, with lateral "extensions" in the seventh body segment) and with a lanceolate (lance-shaped) telson (the posteriormost division of the body).

 The morphology of the group varies depending on how derived (evolutionary advanced) the genus was.
 In fact, from the basal ("primitive") Nanahughmilleria to the more derived Adelophthalmus, a gradual decrease in the spinosity (possessing spines) of the appendages (limbs) and an increase in the size of the genital spatulae (a long, flat piece in the genital area) occurred.
 The even more primitive Pittsfordipterus probably did not even possess the latter.